paulamosinabre/student-management-system/README.md

 # student-management-system
-this is a console-based java system
+This is a console-based java system intended for the subject Data Structures and Algorithm.